Alpes-de-Haute-Provence: Visitors Guide

 More Alpes de Haute Provence

-Explore the Jabron Valley: In October, the Provencal sun rises slowly above the horizon, like an old dog mentally weighing the effort of its next move.
+Explore the Jabron Valley: In October, the Provençal sun rises slowly above the horizon, like an old dog mentally weighing the effort of its next move.
 In the Jabron Valley, at 600 meters, about 10 kilometres from Sisteron, autumn mornings can be particularly frosty.
 However, the saffron harvest at le Moulin de Jarjayes cannot wait for warmer weather.
-The tiny purple-hued crocus blooms only last a few hours.
+The tiny purple-hued crocus blooms only for a few hours.

 Discover why you should visit the village of Pierrerue.